The Unseen Brilliance: Why Chablais Windows are a Must-Have for Luxury Residences

 What is Laminated Glass?

-Laminated glass consists of two or more glass panes bonded together with a tough, transparent interlayer—typically made from polyvinyl butyral (PVB) or ethylene-vinyl acetate (EVA).
+Laminated glass from Chablais consists of two or more glass panes bonded together with a tough, transparent interlayer—typically made from polyvinyl butyral (PVB) or ethylene-vinyl acetate (EVA).
 This construction creates a single, unified sheet that maintains its integrity even when damaged, making it fundamentally different from ordinary glass.

 Enhanced Safety and Security